-WordPress WooCommerce Marketplace Stripe Connect plugin, which works as a payment gateway allows users to can accept payments from all around the world for their e-commerce store.
+WordPress WooCommerce Marketplace Stripe Connect plugin, which works as a payment gateway.
+Thus, allowing users to can accept payments from all around the world for their e-commerce store.

 This plugin can run in both test and live mode.
-Also, it facilitates the sellers to connect using stripe connect.
+Hence, in addition, it facilitates the sellers to connect using stripe connect.

 - WordPress WooCommerce Marketplace Stripe Connect Plugin is an add-on of WordPress WooCommerce Multi-Vendor Marketplace Plugin.

 - To use this plugin you must first install WordPress WooCommerce Multi-Vendor Marketplace Plugin.